GNYIO/gny-docs/docs/faq/README.md

 |      101      |     `uia.registerAsset`     |                 Register an Asset                  |     500     |
 |      102      |         `uia.issue`         |               Issue registered Asset               |     0.1     |
 |      103      |       `uia.transfer`        |          Transfer Asset to other Account           |     0.1     |

+### What is a Block period?

+Every 10 seconds a Block is mined.